Llama-Mob: Instruction-Tuning Llama-3-8B Excels in City-Scale Mobility Prediction: Abstract

 \section{Abstract}

 Human mobility prediction plays a critical role in applications such as disaster response, urban planning, and epidemic forecasting.
 Traditional methods often rely on designing crafted, domain-specific models, and typically focus on short-term predictions, which struggle to generalize across diverse urban environments.
-In this study, we introduce Llama-3-8B-Mob, a large language model fine-tuned with instruction tuning, for long-term citywide mobility prediction---in a Q\&A manner.
+In this study, we introduce Llama3-8B-Mob, a large language model fine-tuned with instruction tuning, for long-term citywide mobility prediction---in a Q\&A manner.
 We validate our approach using large-scale human mobility data from four metropolitan areas in Japan, focusing on predicting individual trajectories over the next 15 days.
-The results demonstrate that Llama-3-8B-Mob excels in modeling long-term human mobility—surpassing the state-of-the-art on multiple prediction metrics.
+The results demonstrate that Llama3-8B-Mob excels in modeling long-term human mobility—surpassing the state-of-the-art on multiple prediction metrics.
 It also displays strong zero-shot generalization capabilities—effectively generalizing to other cities even when fine-tuned only on limited samples from a single city.
+Moreover, our method is general and can be readily extended to the next POI prediction task.
+For brevity, we refer to our model as Llama-Mob, and the corresponding results are included in this paper.
 Source codes are available at \underline{\url{https://github.com/TANGHULU6/Llama3-8B-Mob}}.

 \ccsdesc[500]{Human-centered computing~Mobile computing} \ccsdesc[500]{Computing methodologies~Natural language generation}

 \keywords{Human Mobility, Large Language Model, Long-term Forecasting, Transfer Learning}